 William's stable and secure home life was suddenly taken from him when his father died.
 He and his siblings - minors at the time - were split apart just when they most needed each other most.
-They are still apart today.
-His middle brother, who suffers from more severe Asperger’s, lives without family in a group home for disabled young men.
-The boys receive no financial support whatsoever.

 The entire Isaacs family has been through tremendous heartbreak during the last several years, suffering the deaths of William’s father, grandfather, and other grandmother.
 William is struggling to rebuild a life without his father, brothers, and home.

 William deserves a chance to rebuild his life from all the tragedy he has experienced in just 21 years.
 His father is no longer here to lead him through this frightening legal battle.